-The Church of San Francesco it's a construction twelfth century Gothic, rebuilt between 1318 and the 1377, which contains many remains of frescoes fourteenth and fifteenth century.
+The Church of San Francesco it's a construction twelfth century Gothic, rebuilt between 1318 and 1377, which contains many remains of frescoes fourteenth and fifteenth century.

-Stupendous and of the highest quality is the great Crucifix of the altar, a work attributed to Duccio di Boninsegna and most likely datable to the 1289 year of the reopening to the cult of the church where it is kept; his outline and the vividness of the facial features express a resigned pain.
+Stupendous and of the highest quality is the great Crucifix of the altar, work attributed to Duccio di Boninsegna and most likely datable to the 1289 year of the reopening to the cult of the church where it is kept; his outline and the vividness of the facial features express a resigned pain.

 The right chapel, which is not architecturally part of the church, is dedicated to S Antonio of Padua: the vault and the back wall were frescoed by Francesco and Antonio Nasini of Casteldelpiano that executed between the 1651 and the 1680.